FG to invest $220m in creating job opportunities for young Nigerians

 By Johnbosco Agbakwuru

-ABUJA — THE Nigerian government on Wednesday said it has concluded plans to invest $220 million in creating employment opportunities for young Nigerians.
+ABUJA — The Federal Government said yesterday it has concluded plans to invest $220 million in creating employment opportunities for young Nigerians.

-The initiative it said is to be spearheaded in collaboration with the European Union (EU) and United Nations Development Programme, UNDP, through the second phase of the Nigeria Jubilee Fellows Programme, NJFP, 2.0 aimed at connecting high-potential graduates with real-world work experience, training, and mentorship.
+The initiative, it said, would be spearheaded in collaboration with the European Union and United Nations Development Programme, UNDP, through the second phase of the Nigeria Jubilee Fellows Programme, NJFP, 2.0 aimed at connecting high-potential graduates with real-world work experience, training, and mentorship.

-The Vice President, Senator Kashim Shettima, who disclosed this when he formally flagged off the NJFP at the Presidential Villa, Abuja, said the goal is “to bridge the transition gap between learning and earning for thousands of young Nigerians; graduates who have the education, but not always the opportunity.”
+Vice President Kashim Shettima, who disclosed this when he formally flagged off the NJFP at the Presidential Villa, Abuja, said the goal was “to bridge the transition gap between learning and earning for thousands of young Nigerians; graduates who have the education, but not always the opportunity.”

 According to him, this will translate the nation’s demographic strength “into productive economic power, proving that when government provides structure, partnership, and purpose, young Nigerians rise to the occasion.”